ripple/opensource.ripple.com/docs/xls-96-confidential-transfers/concepts/confidential-transfers.md

 {% admonition type="danger" name="Warning" %}
 **If a holder loses their private key, their confidential funds are permanently lost.**
-Issuer and auditor keys also cannot be changed once registered.
-They can only be cleared by disabling confidentiality entirely, which is only possible when no confidential balances exist.
+Issuer and auditor keys also cannot be changed or cleared once registered.
 {% /admonition %}

 #### Zero-Knowledge Proofs